The-G-Man-Half-Life/practice2-logical-programming-prolog/README.md

 - Designing the countOcurrences method so it could return the amount of counts for each CPU/GPU manufacturer combination and also be the backbone of the main query.
-- finding out how to join all of the queries in the main one to make everything work.
+- Finding out how to join all of the queries in the main one to make everything work.
  **mostCommRamVRamInGBComb.pl**
 - Trying to make all of the functions generally usable not matter the